Dijo-404/AIDH-SSD-_404/README.md

 ## Note

 - This is not the final product there are still some bugs and issue which will be resolved soon
+- Some features are also missing will be added soon